 - Choose a desk or table near natural light.

-- Stock only essential supplies—pencils, paper, ruler—and tuck extras out of sight.
+- Stock only essential supplies (pencils, paper, ruler), and store extras out of sight.

-- Set a 45-minute on/off timer to establish work and break segments.
+- Use a 45-minute on/off timer to separate work and break sessions.

-- Cost/Availability: Use existing furniture; optional budget-friendly desk organizers under $15.
+- Cost/Availability: Use existing furniture; desk organizers available for under $15

-- Insider Tip: Hang a small whiteboard with subject-specific reminders and upcoming deadlines to keep tasks visible.
+- Insider Tip: Hang a whiteboard with subject-specific reminders and upcoming deadlines to keep tasks visible.

 Purpose: Build confidence in conversations for lunchtime and hallway chats.

-- Write down three simple openers, like “What was the coolest part of your weekend?”
+- Write down three openers like “What was the coolest part of your weekend?”

-- Role-play each opener in front of a mirror or with a friend, practicing tone and eye contact.
+- Role-play each opener with a mirror or friend, practicing tone and eye contact.

-- Store the scripts on index cards in a pocket folder for quick reference.
+- Store scripts on index cards in a small folder for quick review.

-- Cost/Availability: Minimal cost for index cards; printable templates online.
+- Cost/Availability: Minimal cost; printable templates available online

-- Insider Tip: Update the scripts monthly to reflect evolving interests and new classmates.
+- Insider Tip: Update scripts monthly to reflect evolving interests and new classmates.

 Purpose: Encourage self-awareness and problem-solving after each school day.

-- Provide a dedicated notebook and decorate its cover with motivational stickers.
+- Provide a notebook and decorate it with motivational stickers.

-- Set a five-minute timer for writing three lines: highlight, challenge, and next step.
+- Set a 5-minute timer to write three lines: highlight, challenge, next step.

-- Review entries together weekly to celebrate progress and brainstorm solutions.
+- Review entries weekly to celebrate growth and brainstorm solutions.

 Building Confidence and Well-Being